-Author has written 7 stories for Manga, Romance, Fantasy, and Humor.
+Author has written 8 stories for Manga, Romance, Fantasy, Humor, and Young Adult.

 CCX here.
 I finally decided to stop screwing around and put up an account here.
 I'm hoping you're going to like my story, Dream...because otherwise this pretty much isn't worth it!
 Okay, details about the real me: